Benny Glaser

 Benny Glaser (/ˈglɑːzə/; born 7 June 1989) is a professional poker player from Southampton, UK.
-He has won eight bracelets at the World Series of Poker (WSOP).
-Overall his total live poker tournament winnings exceed $7,000,000, with a best live cash of $2,830,000 for runner-up in the WPT World Championship at Wynn Las Vegas.
+He has won nine bracelets at the World Series of Poker (WSOP).
+He has also won nine European Poker Tour (EPT) events.
+Overall his total live poker tournament winnings exceed $10,000,000, with a best live cash of $2,830,000 for runner-up in the WPT World Championship at Wynn Las Vegas.
 His online poker winnings exceed $1,800,000.

 World Series of Poker

-Glaser has won eight events and made 16 final tables at the WSOP.
+Glaser has won nine events and made 37 final tables at the WSOP.
 He won his first bracelet for $136,215 in 2015, playing limit Triple Draw Lowball.

 In 2016, Glaser won two bracelets in Omaha High-Low Split in the same week.
 First, he won the $1,500 event, then four days later won the $10,000 Championship.
 Glaser joined Jason Mercier and Ian Johns as two-time winners at the 2016 World Series of Poker.
-In 2021, Glaser won the $10,000 Razz Championship, and in 2023 he added the $10,000 Limit 2-7 Triple Draw Championship to his impressive haul.
+In 2021, Glaser won the $10,000 Razz Championship, and in 2023 he added the $10,000 Limit 2-7 Triple Draw Championship.
 In the 2025 WSOP, he won a $1,500 Dealer's Choice event for his sixth career bracelet.
 He won his seventh career bracelet in the same World Series in a $1,500 Mixed Omaha event.
-Glaser then went on to secure his eighth career and third bracelet of the Series in the $2,500 Mixed Triple Draw Lowball, becoming one of only seven players to win 3 bracelets in a summer.
+Glaser then went on to secure his eighth career and third bracelet of the Series in the $2,500 Mixed Triple Draw Lowball, becoming one of only seven players to win three bracelets in a summer.
 With his third bracelet win in 2025, Glaser became the first player in WSOP history to win three mixed poker bracelets in one WSOP.

+In 2026, Glaser won the $50,000 Poker Players Championship, a mixed game event considered one of the most prestigious titles in professional poker.
+With that win, he became the seventh player in WSOP history—and the first since Erik Seidel in 2021—to claim nine bracelets.

-Glaser's eight bracelets are the most by any player from Europe.
+Glaser's nine bracelets are the most by any player from Europe.